kalikichandu/Python/Python-SQLite/README.md

 Python program to connect to SQLite Database.

-Creating the tables and inserting the data and fetching the data has been coded
+Creating the tables and inserting the data and fetching the data has been coded.